dotnet/docs/docs/core/extensions/high-performance-logging.md

 - Logger extension methods must parse the message template (named format string) every time a log message is written. <xref:Microsoft.Extensions.Logging.LoggerMessage> only requires parsing a template once when the message is defined.

 > [!IMPORTANT]
-> Instead of using the [LoggerMessage class](xref:Microsoft.Extensions.Logging.LoggerMessage) to create high-performance logs, you can use the [LoggerMessage attribute](xref:Microsoft.Extensions.Logging.LoggerMessageAttribute) in .NET 6.0+.
+> Instead of using the [LoggerMessage class](xref:Microsoft.Extensions.Logging.LoggerMessage) to create high-performance logs, you can use the [LoggerMessage attribute](xref:Microsoft.Extensions.Logging.LoggerMessageAttribute) in .NET 6 and later versions.
 The `LoggerMessageAttribute` provides source-generation logging support designed to deliver a highly usable and highly performant logging solution for modern .NET applications.
 For more information, see [Compile-time logging source generation (.NET Fundamentals)](./logger-message-generator.md).

 The sample app demonstrates <xref:Microsoft.Extensions.Logging.LoggerMessage> features with a priority queue processing worker service.
 The app processes work items in priority order.
 As these operations occur, log messages are generated using the <xref:Microsoft.Extensions.Logging.LoggerMessage> pattern.